How to Adopt Service Virtualization Successfully

 So the second stage will start to manifest as an increase in the number of requests coming from external teams looking to simulate more complicated technologies.
 Quite often we see these as mainframes, databases, ESBs, and other complex stateful scenarios.
 This is where you will start to get a real return on investment because quite often these systems are expensive to replicate, are often shared by multiple teams, and most importantly, represent critical aspects of business.
 Because of the work that was done up front to familiarize themselves with the technology, simulating these more complex use cases will be an incremental uplift to your users.
 It’s at this stage that you generally need to upgrade from free to a paid license, to get all of that value.

 The third phase of your service virtualization maturity model is all about collaboration, sharing, and reuse.
 A key indicator that you have arrive here will be when you start hearing conversations about reusing and maintaining existing virtual services.
 A key word that is prevalent in this stage is governance.
 Virtualization governance is all about establishing a center of excellence that can maintain virtualization “rules” (roles, responsibilities, policies, procedures, and SLAs).
-To learn more about this, view my previous blog about getting to a full-blown deployment of service virtualization as an enabler of DevOps.
+To learn more about this, view my previous blog about getting to a full-blown deployment of service virtualization in DevOps.

 Service virtualization can be a bit of a Dr. Jekyll/Mr. Hyde situation.
 At the very beginning you want the solution to be very lightweight and flexible so that individual users can unblock themselves from challenges due to dependent systems being unavailable or evolving.
 In this early stage, service virtualization should not have a rigid governance structure because it can be difficult to simply use it without biting off a huge chunk of responsibility.
 But as more services are developed and shared, it is essential for the organization to have this rigidly-defined procedure, so that you can understand who is responsible for what activities and how to fully own the virtualization initiative.